-Jacob Mey, University of Southern Denmark, Denmark Laurel Brinton, University of British Columbia, Canada Claudia Caffi, University of Genoa, Italy Alessandro Duranti, University of California at Los Angeles, USA Anita Fetzer, Leuphana University of Lüneburg, Germany Marjorie Goodwin, University of California at Los Angeles, USA Hartmut Haberland, Roskilde University, Denmark William Hanks, University of California, Berkeley, USA Sachiko Ide, Japan Women's University, Tokyo, Japan Kasia Jaszczolt, University of Cambridge, UK Elizabeth Keating, University of Texas at Austin, USA Sotaro Kita, University of Bristol, UK Lorenzo Mondada, University of Lyon 2, France Henning Noelke, Aarhus University, Denmark Etsuko Oishi, Fuji Women's University, Japan Salvador Pons, University of Valencia, Spain Srikant Sarangi, Cardiff University, UK Marina Sbisà, Trieste University, Italy
+Jacob Mey, Prof. em., University of Southern Denmark, Sønderborg, Denmark Laurel Brinton, University of British Columbia, Vancouver, Canada Claudia Caffi, University of Genoa, Genoa, Italy Alessandro Duranti, University of California at Los Angeles, Los Angeles, California, USA Anita Fetzer, Leuphana University of Lüneburg, Lüneburg, Germany Marjorie Goodwin, University of California at Los Angeles, Los Angeles, California, USA Hartmut Haberland, Prof. em., Roskilde University, Roskilde, Denmark William Hanks, University of California at Berkeley, Berkeley, California, USA Sachiko Ide, Prof. em., Japan Women's University, Tokyo, Japan Kasia Jaszczolt, University of Cambridge, Cambridge, UK Elizabeth Keating, University of Texas at Austin, Austin, Texas, USA Sotaro Kita, University of Warwick, Coventry, UK Lorenza Mondada, Lumière University Lyon 2, Lyon, France Henning Nølke, Aarhus University, Aarhus, Denmark Etsuko Oishi, Fuji Women's University, Sapporo, Japan Salvador Pons, University of Valencia, Valencia, Spain Srikant Sarangi, Prof. em., Cardiff University, Cardiff, UK Marina Sbisà, University of Trieste, Trieste, Italy